overlay-market/OIPs/OIPS/oip-1.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the OIP is implemented, not *why* it should be done or *how* it will be done.
 If the OIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 Updates to the monetary policy and pricing model for each Overlay-offered market are suggested to attempt to ensure the long-term stability and robustness of the system.
 Pricing of each trading position entered or exited on a market would be determined by a constant function market maker (CFMM) with periodic minting and burning to track the underlying oracle feed.
 To incentivize liquidity for OVL, a portion of protocol trading fees would be allocated to spot market liquidity providers through a community governed treasury.
-We also propose an incentivized insurance fund as a fail-safe to curb excessive expansion of the OVL currency supply.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the OIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the OIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the OIP will address the issue!-->